 Bankruptcy stays on a credit file for how long?

 We recently ran a Facebook poll on this very question.
-While we’re happy to report that 76% of people knew the answer!
-However, 1 in 5 people are still a bit confused when it comes to how long bankruptcy stays on a credit file.
+While we’re happy to report that 76% of people knew the answer, 1 in 5 people were still confused about how long bankruptcy stays on a credit file.

 So which is it – 5 or 7?